CAR Book Club: October 2024

 Updated on

-What are the best car books that are available this month?
+What are the best car books that are available this October?
+The festive season is approaching, which will undoubtedly mean shopping for car gifts is required.
 As per the ethos of the brand, we're big fans of reading here at CAR Magazine, and we've sunk our teeth into the latest crop of car books.
 As part of our car gift guide series, new book releases continue to be picked up from the post room.
 But we're not complaining as we learn something new every month from all corners of the automotive industry - and you can as well.

 Magazines are fabulous, but nothing feels quite as relaxed as a good car book.
 They're an escape for petrolheads to indulge into new information we never previously knew.
 Whether it be a never previously told story in the world of motorsport to effectively an anthology on an iconic supercar, we'll read them all.